Chicago Truck Accident Lawyers

 When You Could Be Awarded Punitive Damages

 Not every truck accident claim entitles the victim to punitive damages.
-In fact, punitive damages are only awarded in cases where the at-fault party behaved egregiously or was intending to cause harm.
+In fact, punitive damages are only awarded in cases where the at-fault party behaved egregiously or intended to cause harm.

-Despite the fact that an award of punitive damages will benefit you, the ultimate purpose is to punish those responsible for causing your injuries.
-Ultimately, the judge’s hope is to deter future wrongdoers from making the same mistakes, thus preventing similar accidents from occurring in the future.
+Despite the fact that an award of punitive damages will benefit you, the ultimate purpose is to penalize those responsible for causing your injuries.
+The goal of this is to deter future wrongdoers from making the same mistakes, thus preventing similar accidents from occurring in the future.

 The Purpose of Your Big Rig Claim